 100 Must-See Historical Places and Monuments in India

-India's Top 100 Must-See Historical Monuments
+India's Top 100 Must-See Historical Monuments of All Time

 India's recorded history began in the cradle of Indus Valley (Harappa) around the 5th millennium BC.
 Many rulers and kingdoms have risen and fallen on the Indian subcontinent, some as small as a few square kilometers to a few which were as large as the whole present country.
 These kings and emperors constructed a number of architectural wonders in their times, to mark of their prominence, satisfy their creative impulses, and or honor their ancestors.
 Many monuments have been destroyed, but many important buildings remain.
 Here are the top 100.

 1. Agra Fort This famous red fort is situated on the banks of river Yamuna in Uttar Pradesh.
 The semicircular fort is 4km in diameter and was built in 1565 by the Mughal Emperor Akbar.

 2. Ajanta Caves The Ajanta caves are 29 cut-rock cave monuments made by Buddhist monks in the 2nd century BCE.
 They are located in Maharashtra in India's Aurangabad district.

 3. Akbar's Tomb Located near Agra in Sikandra, Akbar's tomb is surrounded by high walls at the center of a magnificent garden.

 4. Amarnath One of the most important pilgrimage centers for Hindus, Amarnath is located in the valley of the Himalayas and is famous for its huge cave, which rises up 150 feet high and 90 feet across.

 5. Bahai Temple Bahai is a religion established by Mirsa Hussein Ali in the 19th century.
 The Baha'i temple was built in 1989 at Nehru Place in Delhi.